godotengine/godot-docs/classes/class_node.rst

 Nodes can also process input events.
 When set, the :ref:`_input<class_Node__input>` function will be called with every input that the program receives.
 Since this is usually too overkill (unless used for simple projects), an :ref:`_unhandled_input<class_Node__unhandled_input>` function is called when the input was not handled by anyone else (usually, GUI :ref:`Control<class_control>` nodes).

-To keep track of the scene hieararchy (specially when instancing scenes into scenes) an "owner" can be set to a node.
+To keep track of the scene hierarchy (specially when instancing scenes into scenes) an "owner" can be set to a node.
 This keeps track of who instanced what.
 This is mostly useful when writing editors and tools, though.

 Finally, when a node is freed, it will free all its children nodes too.